Wanadesura/Wanadesura/README.md

 - * **Favourite games 🎮 :** Baldi's Basics in Education and Learning, League of Legends, Resident Evil 2, Silent Hill 1-4, Danganronpa, Half-Life and Outlast.

 ### What game do you usually play?
-Actually, I love Pony Town (It's literally a part of my life), + Ashes Town
+Actually, I love Pony Town (It's literally a part of my life)

 I also enjoy plenty of other activities, but we'll talk about them later~ 😼

-### I literally have no idea on what to put here though, so you might as well just contact me :_) my discord: wanadesuraowo
+### I have no idea on what to put here though, so you might as well just contact me :_) my discord: wanadesuraowo
 I love y'all! <3 (Anyway, there will be no codes or projects here.)

 ### What about my favorite Youtubers?